Chemistry (CHE)

 CHE 3643.
 Organic Chemistry II.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 2603 or CHE 2703.
+Prerequisite: A grade of "C-" or better in CHE 2603 (or CHE 2703 in previous catalogs).
 Continuing study of fundamentals of organic structure, reaction mechanisms, synthesis, and spectroscopy.
 A continuation of CHE 2603.
-(Same as CHE 3703.
-Credit cannot be earned for more than one of the following: CHE 3703 or CHE 3643.)
+Credit cannot be earned for both CHE 3703 and CHE 3643.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
-Course fee: $75.
+This course has Differential Tuition.

 CHE 3652.
 Organic Chemistry II Laboratory.
 (1-4) 2 Credit Hours.